epfl-ada/ada-2024-project-l-ekip/README.md

 # Globalization of Cinema: A Comparative Study of National Film Industries
-This project investigates the globalization of cinema through a comparative analysis of national film industries, focusing on the impact of economic, cultural, and demographic factors on local and international box office performance.
-By integrating movie metadata with economic and demographic data, we identify key trends shaping film performance across markets and explore regional preferences.
-The study also examines the evolution of film genres and how significant historical and cultural events have influenced cinematic trends.
-Additionally, we analyze the dynamics of global film distribution, emphasizing the interplay between national cinemas and Hollywood's dominance.
-Through these insights, we aim to better understand global cultural exchanges and the forces driving the international film landscape.
+à changer

 ## Website Link
 https://titi1000.github.io/ada-website/

 ## Authors
-Hana Salvetová,Quentin Chappuis,Louis Martins, Kelu Huang and Nour Guermazi.
+Hana Salvetová, Quentin Chappuis, Louis Martins, Kelu Huang and Nour Guermazi.
 ## How to use the dataset?
 1. Download the data [here](https://www.cs.cmu.edu/~ark/personas/)
 2. Create a folder `dataset/` at the root of the repo
 3. Unzip the data you downloaded in the dataset folder
 ## Research questions
-1.How have regional and global film industries transformed over time, and what roles have economic, cultural, technological, and demographic shifts played in shaping these changes?
+1. How have economic and population shifts influenced box office revenues in regional and global film industries over the last century?
-2. What patterns emerge in box office performance when comparing domestic and international markets, and which regions demonstrate the strongest preference for local films over global blockbusters?
+2. How have significant historical events of the last century shaped the development and success of cinema in different countries?
-3. How have global genre trends evolved over time, and what do these trends reveal about the shifting preferences of international audiences?
-What do regional genre preferences reveal about the distinct tastes of local audiences?
+3. How do domestic and international box office trends vary by country, and how do these trends reflect differences in genre popularity?
 ## Additional datasets
 To enrich our analysis and provide a more comprehensive understanding of global cinema trends, we integrated several external datasets:
 ### Economic Data